wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-06  Strixhaven Year 3, Term 2.md

  - [ ]
 - Use the Magister’s Masquerade as an opportunity to heighten the characters’ suspicions about Dean Tullus.
 After her welcome announcement, Dean Tullus grows distant.
 In the course of the evening, a character keeping an eye on the dean can make a DC 12 Wisdom (Insight) check.
 On a success, the character notices the dean engaged in one of the following strange behaviors:
 	- Dean Tullus moves through the crowd, letting her hand drift across the backs of those she passes.
 	- The dean faces a bookshelf and momentarily examines something she’s holding.
-Green light from an unseen source illuminates her, then fades.
+Purple light from an unseen source illuminates her, then fades.
 	- Dean Tullus ignores and moves away from anyone who tries to engage her in conversation.

 ###### Masquerade Festivities